 Peel the onion and cut it in half lengthwise. cut the halves into thin slices.

 Add the sliced onion to the pan and reduce the heat to medium-low.
 Continue to cook for 2 to 3 minutes, or until softened.

-Add the pork chops back to the pan with the remaining ingredients; reduce the heat to low.
+Add the pork chops back to the pan with the garlic, tomatoes, broth, thyme, salt, and pepper; reduce the heat to low.
 Cover the pan and simmer for about 30 minutes, or until the chops register at least 145 F.

 Serve the pork chops with the tomato sauce over hot cooked rice or with boiled or mashed potatoes.

 There are several types of pork chops to choose from and different cooking methods for each one.
 Rib chops, loin chops, and boneless chops are best when cooked to a temperature in the range of 145 F to 160 F. Overcooking can dry the meat out and make it tough.
 Shoulder chops and sirloin chops benefit from slow, moist heat and are perfect for braises and slow-cooked dishes that can break down tough connective tissues.